Compare between ideal gas and real gas

-A comparison of ideal and real gases can be described by the ideal gas law for gas molecules.
+Compare between the ideal and real gas can be described by the ideal gas law for gas molecules.
 Ideal gas law for 1-mole gas

-The gas which obeys this law under all conditions of temperature and pressure is called ideal gas and the gas which does not obey this law under all conditions of temperature and pressure is called real gases.
+The gas which obeys this law under all conditions of temperature and pressure called ideal gas but the gas which does not obey this law under all conditions of temperature and pressure called real gases.

 - An ideal gas can not be liquefied because ideal gas molecules have no inter-molecular attraction.
 The gas molecules will not condense.